 Ayutthaya is a historical city located in the central part of Thailand, some 85 km away from Bangkok.
 Unlike the other famous cities of Thailand, Ayutthaya historical park is lesser known to visitors.
 This has allowed the city to retain its mystical charm.

-It can be easily reached by bus, car or train from Bangkok.
-However, as the city is at the congruence of 3 rivers, you will need to take a ferry upon arrival to reach the final destination.
+As the city is at the congruence of 3 rivers, you will need to take a ferry upon arrival to reach the final destination.
 That said, another good alternative is to travel by cruise from Bangkok.

 Officially declared a UNESCO World Heritage Site on 13 December 1991, Ayutthaya was Thailand’s 2nd capital for 417 years from AD 1350 to 1767 under the reign of 33 kings over 5 dynasties.
 Over the decades, numerous wars with Burma have reduced the once impressive temples and palaces to ruins.

 Ruins of Wat Maha That